Golden, Colorado

 Lookout Mountain

 Views of Denver and the plains from Buffalo Bill's grave.
-Nature center, hiking trails, and the Lariat Loop scenic drive.
+Nature center, hiking trails, and wildlife.

 TOWN

-Washington Avenue's historic buildings house restaurants, brewpubs, and shops.
-Small-town atmosphere with mountain views at every turn.
+Washington Avenue's historic buildings house restaurants, brewpubs, and shops beneath the famous arch.

 HIKE